-Before I made it to the end of the letter where Dr. King comments about the church I was wondering what God thinks.
+Before I made it to the end of the letter where Dr. King comments about the church I was already wondering what God thinks.
 My mind went straight back to the Garden of Eden.
 Because as far as I can tell this is the first big oppression story in history.
-Mankind falls for the deceptive trickery of Satan and in a flash ends up completely wrecked.
-Humanity moves within a couple of chews and a swallow from paradise on earth to hell invading every part of life.
+Mankind fell for the trickery of deception and in a flash ended up completely wrecked.
+They were vulnerable to hell invading every part of life.

 Whenever there is a demand for peace without obtaining justice it requires the oppressed to accept oppression and furthermore, agree to function within the system of the oppressor.
 In case you didn’t notice, this makes the victim a participant in their own oppression.

 It further abuses the oppressed when we latch onto the notion that justice is unnecessary.
 Whether mistakenly or crudely, or some mixture of both, we believe peace can be forged via forgiveness.
 Therefore, we apply the Christian practice of forgiveness (we are forgiven hence, we are required to forgive) as the justification to neglect justice.
 This is pouring salt into an open wound.
 It’s cruel, oppressive, and abusive.

 Moreover, such behavior is spiritually abusive.
 Forgiveness does not exist so one man may be free to abuse another.
 Also, justice is unnecessary for forgiveness which makes it rather convenient if we don’t want to bother ourselves with the hearty work of justice.
 It’s a type of spiritual by-pass.
 It’s pretending to do right but actually doing wrong.

 Justice = the Only Path to Peace